About the Course

 The venue, Ness Botanic Gardens on the banks of the River Dee, is widely known for its plant collections and beauty, plus there is a great café on site.

-Your tutor, John White, is an experienced woodcarver taught by local master craftsmen, he has over thirty years experience in a diverse range of woodcarving projects.
+Your tutor, John White, is an experienced woodcarver, he has over thirty years experience in a diverse range of woodcarving projects.
 He is a qualified teacher, holds City and Guilds in Woodcarving and teaches for The International Chippendale School of Furniture.
 He runs evening and weekend courses for all levels of ability and offers sharpening tuition.

 If booking with a CraftCourses voucher for part or all of the course fee, please fill in the contact form above or telephone us.
 Your voucher code must be provided at the point of booking.